 But through the main gate.
 Riding on a horse.
 And accompanied by a legion of battle hardened Roman soldiers.

-Thus we can re-phrase Malina and Rorhbaugh's comment above as:
+Thus we can re-phrase Malina and Rohrbaugh's comment above as:

 Sitting on the war horse would thus signal to the crowds that Pilate would tolerate no riot; force was his repertory for the social order he had in mind.

 Riding into Jerusalem that day was a truly courageous act by Jesus - a Galilean peasant riding a donkey as a sign of non-violent resistance toward a confrontation that could only end with his brutal torture and execution.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 209-210; and the writings of Amy-Jill Levine, et. al. See below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 209-210; and the writings of Amy-Jill Levine, et. al. See below.

 John 12:12-16 (NRSV)

 12 The next day the great crowd that had come to the festival heard that Jesus was coming to Jerusalem.
 13 So they took branches of palm trees and went out to meet him, shouting,